 Our monthly Bag Lunch Arts Series spotlights authors, artists, performers, and speakers sharing their talent and knowledge.
 Held on the third Tuesday of most months at 12 noon in the Rogow Family Community Room.
 Patrons are encouraged to bring along a bag lunch to enjoy before the program.
 Cookies and coffee or cider are courtesy of the Friends of the Library.
 Programs last approximately one hour.

-Tuesday, June 19 — Faces of Appalachia by Tim Barnwell.
+Tuesday, June 19 — Faces of Appalachia by photographer Tim Barnwell.